NicoTerabyte/Bar_daily_menu_site/README.md

 - Most of the models are created in apps
 - Every time you want to include a model to the project you have to add it in the settings.py of the project
 - after adding the model or after some changes you have to do a ```bash python manage.py makemigrations```
-- If a model has a foreign_key related to another model
+- If a model has a foreign_key related to another model you can establish a relation between the classes (study)